jacoborus/weak-emitter/README.md

 - **~350 bytes** when gzipped
 - conventional api (`on`, `off`, `once` and `emit`)
-- check [weak-emitter](https://github.com/jacoborus/weak-emitter) for a version that uses weakmaps to store events
+- check [arbitrary-emitter](https://github.com/jacoborus/weak-emitter/tree/arbitrary-emitter) for a version that uses maps to store events

 ## Install

-Install with [npm](https://www.npmjs.com/package/arbitrary-emitter) or yarn, clone the repo or download and extract the [zip](https://github.com/jacoborus/arbitrary-emitter/archive/master.zip).
+Install with [npm](https://www.npmjs.com/package/weak-emitter) or yarn, clone the repo or download and extract the [zip](https://github.com/jacoborus/weak-emitter/archive/master.zip).
 Then import or insert it as script tag.